oyvindeh/ucss/README.md

 ## uCSS (v0.4.3-beta)
 Crawl website to find unused CSS selectors, as well as duplicate selectors.

-Basic features:
+### Features
+Features of uCSS include:
 * Find unused CSS selectors, given a HTML code base.
 * Find duplicate CSS selectors.
 * Count matches for each rule.
 * Follows links (crawl), within the given domain.

-But wait, there's more!
+* Give information about server responses, redirects, etc. while crawling, allowing you to find e.g. dead links.

 By setting up a config file, uCSS can also:
 * Do login, and visit pages both as a logged in and logged out user.
-* Exclude specific pages and/or subdomains (when crawling).
+* Exclude specific pages and/or subdomains.
 * Visit specific pages instead of, or in addition to, crawling.
 * White list CSS rules to be ignored (e.g. those toggled by JavaScript).
 * Customizable output.